digitalrebar/provision/doc/arch/data.rst

 information.

 Additionally, the BootEnv defines required and optional parameters.
 The required parameters validated at render time to be present or an error is generated.
-These parameters can be met by the parameters on the machine or from the global :ref:`rs_model_param` space.
+These parameters can be met by the parameters on the machine, the machine's profiles list, or from the global :ref:`rs_model_profiles` space.

 BootEnvs can be marked **OnlyUnknown**.
 This tells the rest of the system that this BootEnv is not for specific machines.
 It is a general BootEnv.
 For example, *discovery* and *ignore* are **OnlyUnknown**.  *discovery* is used to discovery unknown machines and